 AstroPiBox is available for sale on the Clef des Etoiles web site.

 AstroPiBox is a portable platform dedicated to astrophotography.
 Its first objective is to provide the amateur astronomer with a reliable, easy to use and high quality autoguiding service.
 AstroPiBox also integrates several other software products and utilities to facilitate mobile astronomy : planetarium software with telescope control, image acquisition, astrometry resolution and light pollution simulation.
-It must be noted that these additional functions are still experiemntal and will evolve over time knowing that the main objective of the AstroPiBox is to deliver an autoguiding service.
+The main objective of the AstroPiBox is to deliver an autoguiding service but the underlying platform (Raspberry Pi 4) is now powerful enough to support other functions such as image acquisition.

 AstroPiBox integrates PHD2, a well-known open source autoguiding software.
 PHD2 represents the reference in the arena of autoguiding solutions for the amateur astronomer.
-This software has been modified by ClearSkyLab in order to best fit the Raspberry Pi platform and the 7” Touchscreen.
 All the required libraries have been pre-installed in the AstroPiBox Linux environment so that the PHD2 software can be directly and simply launched then used.
-The French translation has also been greatly improved.
-Note that code changes made in PHD2 will be delivered back to the open source community in order to comply with the initial open source orientation of the software.

 PHD2 on AstroPiBox has been tested with several different mounts and cameras, and it can be directly used with most configurations in a « plug and play » mode without having to adjust any parameter.
 This makes the solution very easy to use while continuing to benefit from the powerful features and algorithms which are provided by this software.
 It is of course always possible to adjust the numerous parameters proposed by PHD2 in order to refine the autoguiding results of a specific configuration.